 In Arizona, if you own a home or other assets worth more than $75,000, the Revocable Living Trust is by far the preferred estate planning vehicle.
-At Phelps LaClair, we’re living trust lawyers in Arizona, and we have been designing and implementing Living Trusts in Arizona for over 40 years.
+At Phelps LaClair, we’re living trust lawyers in Mesa & Chandler, and we have been designing and implementing Living Trusts and Wills in Arizona for over 40 years.
 We know what works and doesn’t when the time comes.

 To many, the revocable living trust looks a lot like a will because it includes the details and instructions for how you want your estate to be handled at your death, and it appoints a successor who will be in charge of your estate upon your death.
 But unlike a will, a properly funded trust provides the following benefits:

 Unfortunately, many people have been led to believe that all Living Trusts are the same.
 But the truth is all Living Trusts are not created equal!
 Here are just a few examples why:

 Our many years of experience in drafting Living Trusts and seeing them work in real life will help you avoid these costly mistakes.

 A Revocable Living Trust is a Will substitute … and much more!
 Unlike a Will, which is subject to Arizona’s Probate Court after you die, a Living Trust is a private agreement that allows your loved ones to administer your estate privately around the kitchen table instead of in a courtroom.
 Because Living Trusts are not supervised by a probate court, your loved ones can carry out your wishes without the frustration of court costs, mandatory waiting periods, public notices to creditors and frivolous contests from disgruntled heirs.